 I like both of the bracelets I’ve made so much that I plan to keep them for myself.
 For the purpose of this review, I wanted to make each piece exactly as specified in the instructions (or as pictured, in the case of the Lilium bracelet).
 I don’t care for the clasp on those bracelets, however, so I’ll probably replace those at some point.

-The third project I decided to try is the Scribble earrings (page 88).
+Next, I tried the Scribble earrings (page 88).
 I admire all of Sarah’s jewelry, but her earrings are truly spectacular.
 Many of her earring designs have a distinctively tribal feel.
 And the Scribble earrings are a wonderful example of that look.

 These earrings are one of Sarah’s most iconic designs.
 And the process of recreating them gave me a whole new appreciation for her design genius.
 I’ll admit I struggled with this project.
 A lot.
 This is not an easy design to duplicate, even with really good instructions.